apsdehal/awesome-ctf/README.md

 *Self-hosted CTFs*
 - [Damn Vulnerable Web Application](http://www.dvwa.co.uk/) - PHP/MySQL web application that is damn vulnerable.
 - [Juice Shop CTF](https://github.com/bkimminich/juice-shop-ctf) - Scripts and tools for hosting a CTF on [OWASP Juice Shop](https://www.owasp.org/index.php/OWASP_Juice_Shop_Project) easily.
+- [OWASP WrongSecrets CTF Party](https://github.com/OWASP/wrongsecrets-ctf-party) - Java application with AWS EKS infra to do secrets hunting in code, containers, K8s, AWS, and other challenges.
+Provides each player a Kubernetes Namespace with instance of the app and a Webtop with all the required OSINT tooling.

 ## Websites